The list of banks that support BISP ATM withdrawals has been released. Find out how to get 13500 using a CNIC.

 • Payment confirmation SMS from 8171 required.

-• Beneficiary must reside in an an ATM-accessed area.
+• Beneficiary must reside in an ATM-accessed area.

 What Happens If Your BISP Card Hasn’t Arrived?